nbro/andz/README.md

 - This is a **work in progress**, don't expect to find here all the data structures and algorithms you're searching.
 Consider to contribute to the quality and size of the project.

 - Again, **mistakes are possible**, even if decent tests are starting to being done.
 You can find them under the folder [`tests`](tests).
-So, as the [license](LICENSE.md) says, this project is provided "as is", etc.
+So, as the [license](LICENSE) says, this project is provided "as is", etc.

 - **No optimisation** has been done to any algorithm or data structure.
 The purpose of the implementations is just for **_demonstration of the concepts_**!

 - My intent is to continue to contribute to this repository in my free time, and **new data structures and algorithms** will therefore be added.
-You can find semi-implemented things in the `dev` branch.

 ## How can you support this project?